nocomplexity/SecurityArchitecture/06-secmodels.rst

 yourself in not productive, so use this valuable source of information instead of reinventing the wheel.

+January 2020 version2 of the SAMM model is released.
+This to incorporate devops security practices and overcome limitation of the earlier version.

 To get the baseline situation of your security process architecture fast in scope, you can use a SAMM self-assessment test (see APPENDIX).
 Using a self-assessment test you can get a very quick overview on the status